- Easily manage teams of 5,000+ with one account

 What To Look For When Choosing An Enterprise VPN

 Choosing the best enterprise VPN means looking for speed and security.
 While you’ll never have speeds as fast as connections without a VPN as the encryption and decryption at both ends takes a bit of time, the better VPNs will have split-second decryption, which means that the connection speed will be almost as fast as speeds without.

-Another consideration of an enterprise VPN is global access.
+Another consideration of an enterprise Virtual Private Network is global access.
 For larger companies, having websites that are fully functional in each country they serve increases the user-friendliness of the site, For example, a company can port their site to the destination country from their workstation to make sure that the site responds the way it should.
 Having an enterprise VPN with servers in dozens of countries makes this simple and allows you as a business owner to see what your competition is doing in these countries.

 Key Requirements Of An Enterprise VPN